OpenVPN/openvpn/doc/man-sections/client-options.rst

   counted as traffic, as they are used internally by OpenVPN and are not an indication of actual user activity.

+  NOTE: on FreeBSD with DCO, due to platform limits, the previous paragraph is not correct.
+In that case, encapsulation overhead and keepalives are counted, so using this feature needs a sufficiently-high ``bytes`` value to take these extra numbers into account.

 --proto-force p
   When iterating through connection profiles, only consider profiles using protocol ``p`` (:code:`tcp` \| :code:`udp`).